 What is the musculoskeletal system?

 Your musculoskeletal system includes your bones, cartilage, ligaments, tendons and connective tissues.
-Your skeleton provides a framework for the muscles and other soft tissues.
+Your skeleton provides a framework for your muscles and other soft tissues.
 Together, they support your body’s weight, maintain your posture and help you move.

 A wide range of disorders and conditions can lead to problems in the musculoskeletal system.
 Aging, injuries, congenital anomalies (birth defects) and disease can cause pain and limit movement.